Rae-Marie/Mushrooms/pages/about.md

 ## About the Project
 This site was created by Lorrainna (Rae) Davis for the ILS-Z 652 Digital Libraries final project.

-Special thanks to Hannah Kish, Digitization Assistnant at the Lilly Library, for ensuring permission to take photos and use the sources for my class project.
+Special thanks to John Walsh and Gyuri Kang, the course instructor and assistant for their help in developing this website.
+A special thanks to Sarah Hensler, because I don't think I would have finished without her help and site as a reference.
+A further thank you to Hannah Kish, Digitization Assistnant at the Lilly Library, for ensuring permission to take photos and use the sources for my class project.